-*Note* for dynamic cross faded brass to work, your sfz player must permit the mod wheel to control 2 parameters at the same time, specifically cross fade point and gain.
+*Note* for dynamic cross faded brass to work, your sfz player must permit the mod wheel to control 2 parameters at the same time, specifically cross fade balance and gain.
 It is known that Sforzando from Plogue works.
 LinuxSampler does not.

 What is Dynamic Cross Faded Brass?